smithy-lang/smithy/docs/source-2.0/quickstart.rst

 resource.

 The state of a resource is represented through its :ref:-properties <resource-properties>`. ``City`` contains coordinates, and ``Forecast`` has a chance of rain represented as a float.
-Input and output members of resource lifecycle map to resource properties or identifiers.
+Input and output members of resource operations map to resource properties or identifiers to perform updates on or examine the state of a resource.

 .. code-block:: smithy